lingeringsocket/shlurd/docs/ontology.md

 ```

-## Wordnet Ontology
+## WordNet Ontology

 In some environments, I automatically have access to builtin ontology
-information from wordnet.
-For example, in wordnet, "duchess" is
+information from WordNet.
+For example, in WordNet, "duchess" is
 defined as a *hyponym* of "noblewoman".
 So:

 ```scala mdoc:processConversation:wordnet